hunnel/openVINO_install_guide_linux_without_FPGA/hello_world_tutorial_linux.md

 >**Note:** The Inference Pipeline demo requires several libraries compiled in the previous section.
 Please make sure to run ./demo_squeezenet_download_convert_run.sh before moving on to the steps below.

 This demo shows an inference pipeline using three of the pre-trained models included with the OpenVINO™ toolkit™.
 The region found by one model becomes the input to the next.
 Vehicle regions found by object recognition in the first phase become the input to the vehicle attributes model, which locates the license plate.
-The region identified in this step becomes the input to a license plate character recognition model.
+The region identified in this step becomes the input to a license plate character recognition model.<br>

 	sudo ./demo_security_barrier_camera.sh